-There is now sufficient information available on the habitat requirements, diet and population dynamics of the central rock-rat to prepare a detailed assessment of options for translocations for the species, their risks and costs, and this is an action in this Recovery Plan.
+There is however, now sufficient information available on the habitat requirements, diet and population dynamics of the central rock-rat to prepare a strategy for translocation for the species and this is a priority action in this Recovery Plan.
+This strategy should consider the benefits and risks of establishing long-term ex situ breeding colonies (noting that previous captive breeding programs were unsuccessful; see Appendix 2).